zumasys/docs/site/jbase/jql/jql-keywords-connectives/connectives/README.md

 <PageHeader />

-## CNV
+## CONV

-The CNV connective allows the query to override the default conversion as supplied in the dictionary with another conversion.
+The CONV connective allows the query to override the default conversion as supplied in the dictionary with another conversion, or to define the conversion to be applied to a virtual field.

-### CNV Example
+### CONV Example

 ```
 LIST CUSTOMER *A1